Asian markets higher ahead of Fed rates decision - Local News 8

 BEIJING (AP) — Asian stock markets mostly rose Monday ahead of what is expected to be a Federal Reserve decision this week to raise interest rates again amid investor hopes the U.S. central bank will scale back plans for more increases.

-Tokyo, Hong Kong and Seoul advanced while Shanghai declined.
+Tokyo, Sydney and Seoul advanced while Hong Kong and Shanghai declined.
 Oil prices fell.
 The euro stayed below $1.

 Wall Street ended last week higher after Apple and other big companies reported strong profits and a closely watched measure of inflation accelerated in September.